Courses & Units

-This unit will introduce you to field methodologies and equipment, calculations and analysis techniques used in surveying.
+This unit will introduce students to field methodologies and equipment, calculations and analysis techniques used in surveying.
 This includes an overview of instrumentation and applications; elementary data collection; measurement of length, direction, azimuth, angles, etc.; theory and use of the theodolite and level, electromagnetic distance measurement (EDM) and total station; and computational methods for data reduction.
 This unit includes an introduction to analysis of observations, including the scope and nature of statistical analysis, error theory and error propagation.

 |Unit name||Surveying 1|